Taryn’s Michaelmas Tradition: Apple & Blackberry Pie

 Nothing tastes better than a homemade pie from scratch!
 It’s simple to make, and the filling sets up perfectly every time.

-Let’s use up those blackberries, before Satan has a chance to ruin them!
+So let’s use up those blackberries before Satan has a chance to ruin them!

 Michaelmas Apple Blackberry